humdrum-tools/humdrum-tools/README.md

 ```

 You can also use the *which* command to see where a command is located.
-If the humdrum-tools command pathes are set up correctly, then the following
+If the humdrum-tools command paths are set up correctly, then the following
 commands:
 ```bash
    which key